 Are you interested in reading more about this relevant topic?
 Please click here to read How Long Should A Bosch Dishwasher Cycle Run?

 Yes.
 You could open the door mid-cycle, although it is not a good idea.
 Because opening the door will disrupt the washing cycle and splash extremely hot water onto you and the kitchen floor.
 Suppose your Bosch dishwasher has a pause button.

 Press pause when you open the door to stop the cycle.
 Then, when you close the door, it will resume the washing cycle.

 Also, opening the door during the drying cycle could cancel the cycle.
 However, this does depend on which model you own.
-For the best results, refrain from opening the door anytime the dishwasher is operating to prevent accidental personal injuries or property damages.
+For the best results, refrain from opening the door anytime the dishwasher is operating to prevent accidental personal injuries or property damage.